Bowel Screening Programme

 Hawke’s Bay DHB saving lives through Bowel Screening

-From mid-October 2018, Hawke’s Bay DHB will offer free bowel screening for men and women aged 60-74 years of age.
+Hawke’s Bay DHB offers free bowel screening for men and women aged 60-74 years of age.

 Bowel cancer, also known as colorectal cancer or colon cancer, is any cancer that affects the colon (large bowel) and rectum (back passage).